-In a SiteGround vs Bluehost battle of prices, Bluehost wins.
-While SiteGround’s cheapest shared hosting plan costs $6.99/month, Bluehost’s prices for shared hosting start at $3.95/month.
-Plus, for large-scale projects, Bluehost offers managed WordPress, VPS, and dedicated hosting.
-SiteGround provides only cloud hosting.
+In a SiteGround vs Bluehost battle of prices, Bluehost is a bit cheaper.
+While SiteGround’s cheapest shared hosting plan costs $2.99/month, Bluehost’s prices for shared hosting start at $2.75/month.

 Most people stop at shared hosting, which is why this is the focus of my comparison.

 But there are few similarities.
-While both providers include free SSL certificates and allow to host a single website on the cheapest plan, that is about it.
+While both providers include free SSL certificates, a CDN, and allow to host a single website on the cheapest plan, that is about it.
 Differences are quite big: